NEW YORK (AP) — Stocks sank on Wall Street, pushing the Standard & Poor's 500 index down from the five-year high it reached Friday.

 "You can summarize it as profit-taking and preparation," Stovall said.
 "Investors are digesting some of those gains from last week and positioning themselves so they're not too far extended if fourth-quarter earnings slip a bit."

-In a separate agreement, Bank of America settled with the mortgage-servicing company Fannie Mae over mortgage investments that lost value during the real-estate crash.
-Bank of America will pay Fannie Mae $3.6 billion and buy back $6.75 billion in loans that the North Carolina-based bank and its Countrywide unit sold from Jan.
+Bank of America sank after the bank said it had reached an agreement to settle claims from the government agency Fannie Mae over mortgage investments that lost value after the housing crash.
+Bank of America will pay the agency $3.6 billion and buy back $6.75 billion in loans that the North Carolina-based bank and its Countrywide unit sold to agency from Jan.
 1, 2000 through Dec.
 31, 2008.
-BofA's stock fell 9 cents to $12.02.
+The bank's stock fell 8 cents to $12.02.

 The S&P 500 closed at a five-year high Friday after a report showed that hiring held up in December during the tense fiscal negotiations in Washington, with employers adding 155,000 jobs in the month.
-Market indexes soared at the start of last week as lawmakers passed a bill to avoid a combination of government spending cuts and tax increases that came to be known as the "fiscal cliff."
-The law passed late Tuesday night avoided the full force of the budget cuts, which could have dragged the economy into a recession.
+Stocks surged at the start of last week after lawmakers passed a bill to avoid a combination of government spending cuts and tax increases that came to be known as the "fiscal cliff."
+The law passed late Tuesday night averted that outcome, which could have pushed the economy back into recession.

 Investors are now shifting their focus to corporate profits.
 Aluminum producer Alcoa launches the reporting season for the fourth quarter of 2012 after the market closes on Tuesday.

-Analysts forecast that companies in the S&P 500 will report that quarterly earnings increased 3.3 percent compared with the same period the year before, according to S&P Capital IQ.
+Analysts forecast that companies in the S&P 500 will report that quarterly earnings grew 3.3 percent from the same period the year before, according to S&P Capital IQ.
 But all the events that took place in the last three months of 2012 -- Superstorm Sandy, the presidential election, and worries about the narrowly avoided "fiscal cliff" -- could make for some surprises.

-In other trading, the yield on the 10-year Treasury note was 1.90 percent.
+In other trading, the yield on the 10-year Treasury note fell 1 basis point to 1.89 percent.
 The yield on the note hit an eight-month high of 1.97 percent in intraday trading Friday, according to prices from Tradeweb, an operator of fixed-income markets.

 Among other stocks making big moves:

-— Archer Daniels Midland dropped 4 percent.
+— Archer Daniels Midland dropped 3 percent.
 Analysts at JP Morgan Chase said the ongoing drought in the Midwest will likely squeeze the crop-processing company's profit margins.
 The analysts also started coverage on ADM's stock with a price target of $28, below where it opened for trading Monday.
-ADM fell $1.06 to $28.16.
+ADM fell 85 cents to $28.37.

-— Lowe's Cos. fell 90 cents to $34.68 after analysts at the money-management firm Canaccord cut their rating on the company to "sell" from "hold," saying that the home improvement company's efforts to improve stores and sales won't be successful.
+— Lowe's Cos. fell $1.05 to $34.53 after analysts at the money-management firm Canaccord cut their rating on the company to "sell" from "hold," saying that the home improvement company's efforts to improve stores and sales won't be successful.